MisinformedDNA/SmartyStreets.Net/README.md

 The official StreetSmarts API also allows for batch processing, which this API also supports.

     var response = await _client.StreetAddressAsync(new[] { request });

+If you want to set custom headers in the request

+    _client.HttpRequestHeaders.Add("x-standardize-only", "true")

+If you want to have full control over deserialization and observing headers, the `HttpResponseMessage` is also included.

+     var result = await response.ResponseMessage.Content.ReadAsStringAsync();

+Please report any issues or suggestions.
+PRs appreciated.